Turret lathe: Toolpost turrets and tailstock turrets

 Turrets can be added to non-turret lathes (bench lathes, engine lathes, toolroom lathes, etc.) by mounting them on the toolpost, tailstock, or both.
 Often these turrets are not as large as a turret lathe's, and they usually do not offer the sliding and stopping that a turret lathe's turret does; but they do offer the ability to index through successive tool settings.

-Example of a part-cutting cycle

-By pushing the hand lever of a manual turret forward, the tool is moved via the turret's slide toward the workpiece being held by the chuck, soon making contact and cutting or forming the part.
-On the return stroke, the tool is retracted and then indexed to the next tool held in the turret.
-In this way, a sequence of operations can be performed on a part without switching tools with each operation.
-That is, different tools can be shifted into position without the need to unscrew one and screw in another.
-Each tool can be set for a different length of travel by a stop screw located at the far right of the turret.

-As an example, if one wanted to make a batch of special knurled-head screws, the turret could be set up with tools and used in this sequence: